Rodrigo De Paul: Atlético Madrid

+Inter Miami

+On 25 July 2025, De Paul joined Major League Soccer club Inter Miami on an initial six-month loan from Atlético Madrid, with a mandatory purchase clause worth €15 million plus potential bonuses.
+He is expected to sign a four-year deal through 2029 once the move becomes permanent.
+A month later, on 6 August, he scored his first goal for the club in a 3–1 win over Pumas UNAM during the 2025 Leagues Cup league phase.

 International career

 De Paul made his senior international debut for Argentina in a 4–0 victory against Iraq on 11 October 2018, and later became a regular under manager Lionel Scaloni; he was part of the Argentina squad that finished third in the Copa América 2019 after beating Chile 2–1 in the third-place match.

 On 3 July 2021, De Paul scored the opening goal in a 3–0 win over Ecuador in the quarter-finals of the 2021 Copa América in Brazil.
 In the final of the tournament against the hosts Brazil, De Paul's long pass set up Ángel Di María to score the only goal of the match, allowing Argentina to capture their joint record 15th Copa América title and their first major international title since 2008.
-He was also part of the squad that won the 2022 FIFA World Cup.
+He was also part of the squad that won the 2022 FIFA World Cup and the 2024 Copa América.

 Personal life

 Rodrigo's mother is of Italian descent, which earned him Italian citizenship.
 De Paul was in a relationship with Argentine model Camila Homs for twelve years.
 They have two children together.
 In January 2022, the couple confirmed that they were separating.
-De Paul has been in a relationship with Argentine singer Tini Stoessel since August 2022.
+De Paul dated Argentine singer Tini from August 2021 to August 2023.